apptentive/apptentive-ios/README.md

 If the push notification was sent by Apptentive, we will then present Message Center from the `viewController` parameter.

-#### Metrics

-Metrics provide insight into how people are engaging with your app, and exactly which Apptentive events and interactions are being used.

 #### Customization

 For information on customizing the UI and text of `apptentive-ios`, please see [Customization](https://github.com/apptentive/apptentive-ios/blob/master/docs/Customization.md).